Justification of Red List Category

-A recent modelling exercise showed that sea surface temperatures are an important driver of the foraging distribution of this species (Péron et al. 2012, Bost et al. 2015).
+A recent modelling exercise showed that sea surface temperatures constitute an important driver of the foraging distribution of this species (Péron et al. 2012, Bost et al. 2015).
 The results of this study imply that the projected southwards shift of the Antarctic Polar Front (APF) could have negative consequences for King Penguins as, for at least at some colonies in the Southern Indian Ocean, they would have to travel significantly farther to reach their preferred cold water foraging grounds (Péron et al. 2012).
-IPCC climate models suggest that the APF could shift southward 25-40 km per decade.
-The northern colonies are likely to be more affected than southern ones.
+IPCC climate models suggest that the APF could shift southward 25-40 km per decade, with the northern colonies likely to be more affected than southern ones.
 The severity of the threat posed by climate change is still unclear, as it may be responsible for recent observed increases, but equally may drive rapid declines over relatively short periods (Péron et al. 2012, Trucchi et al. 2014, Cristofari et al. 2018).
 Similarly, other work on the stability of the APF suggest that the deeper layers may be less prone to movement than surface layers, so that the location of the deep front (and its associated nutrient gradients, strong flow and upwelling) may become decoupled in the future (Meijers et al. 2019).

 Disturbance from helicopter flights may cause some breeding failure or lead pairs to relocate to alternative breeding sites (Cooper et al. 1994), and a large scale mortality event associated with aerial logistical operations occurred at Macquarie Island in 1990 (Rounsevell and Bins 1991).
 Other human impacts could potentially include construction of new science facilities and fisheries, particularly fisheries for myctophid fish if they develop (e.g. Moore et al. 1998).
 Oil spills may also be important at local scales.
 Potential disturbance from tourists, and scientists are now strictly controlled.
 Natural predation of chicks by Brown Skua Catharacta antarctica and giant petrels Macronectes spp. has a low level of impact on the species.

 Conservation Actions Underway